Chart Color Schemes

 An assessment of population growth drivers in Helensburgh reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Helensburgh's population, as of November 2025, is approximately 9,213.
-This figure represents an increase of 78 people since the 2021 Census, which reported a population of 9,135.
-The change can be inferred from the estimated resident population of 9,124 in June 2024 and an additional 54 validated new addresses since the Census date.
-This results in a population density ratio of 59 persons per square kilometer.
-Natural growth contributed approximately 51.9% of overall population gains during recent periods.
+Helensburgh's population is around 9,213 as of Nov 2025.
+This reflects an increase of 78 people since the 2021 Census, which reported a population of 9,135 people.
+The change is inferred from the estimated resident population of 9,124 from the ABS as of June 2024 and an additional 54 validated new addresses since the Census date.
+This level of population equates to a density ratio of 59 persons per square kilometer.
+Population growth was primarily driven by natural growth, contributing approximately 51.9% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, NSW State Government's SA2 level projections are used, released in 2022 with a base year of 2021.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered, NSW State Government's SA2 level projections are used, released in 2022 with 2021 as the base year.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Future population dynamics anticipate lower quartile growth for national regional areas, with the area expected to expand by 365 persons to 2041 based on latest population numbers, recording a gain of approximately 3.0% over the 17 years.
+Future population dynamics anticipate lower quartile growth of national regional areas, with an expected expansion of 365 persons to 2041 based on the latest annual ERP population numbers, reflecting a gain of 3.0% in total over the 17 years.

 Frequently Asked Questions - Population